 Check for Plaster

-While many new lamps use hardware that looks very much like the original pieces and may even be made from the same molds, how the hardware is attached will differ between new an old lamps.
+While many new lamps use hardware that looks very much like the original pieces and may even be made from the same molds, how the hardware is attached will differ between new and old lamps.
 New lamps use glue, while many older lamps use plaster to fill in any spaces between the lamp body and the hardware.
 Carefully examine these joints to determine whether they contain plaster.

 Important Factors in Antique Oil Lamp Identification